 \item The book \cite{T} contains four previously published articles.
 When referring to theorems or equations therein, we use roman numerical to label the specific article we refer to.
 For example: Theorem I.1.2 stands for Theorem 1.2 of the first article in \cite{T}. \end{enumerate}

 This article frequently refers to formulas in various literature, which unfortunately use different conventions.
 For the reader's convenience, we clarify some of their relations here.
 The Seiberg-Witten equations in this article follow the convention of \cite{KM}.
-In Taubes's articles, \(F_A/2\) above is replaced by \(F_A\).
-This results in a difference of factor 2 in many expressions below from their analogs in Taubes's articles.
+In Taubes' articles, \(F_A/2\) above is replaced by \(F_A\).
+This results in a difference of factor 2 in many expressions below from their analogs in Taubes' articles.
 To sum up,

 where the first expressions in all three lines are in the notation used in this article, and the subscripts \(KM\), \(PFH\), \(har\) refer respectively to their counterparts in \cite{KM}, \cite{LT}, and \cite{Ts}.